TwoKai-LTD/xynenyx-gateway/README.md

 ## Features

-### JWT Authentication

-The gateway validates JWT tokens from Supabase:

-1. Extracts token from `Authorization: Bearer <token>` header
-2. Verifies signature using Supabase JWT secret
-3. Validates expiration and issued-at claims
-4. Extracts user ID from `sub` claim
+### Anonymous User ID

+The gateway supports anonymous access with automatic user ID generation:

+1. Checks for `X-User-ID` header from the frontend
+2. If not provided, generates an anonymous ID from the client's IP address
-5. Sets `X-User-ID` header for downstream services
+3. Sets `X-User-ID` header for downstream services
+4. All requests are anonymous - no authentication required

 ### Rate Limiting